Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor: Analysis and Results

 \subsection{Late-time spectrum}

-As shown in Figure~\ref{fig:spec}, the late time spectrum, taken at $t=2114.0$\,days, shows only narrow emission lines characteristic of \ion{H}{2} regions, namely H$\alpha$, [\ion{N}{2}] ($\lambda\lambda$ 6548, 6583) and [\ion{S}{2}] ($\lambda\lambda$ 6717, 6731).
+As shown in Figure~\ref{fig:spec}, the late-time spectrum, taken at $t=2114.0$\,days, shows only narrow emission lines characteristic of \ion{H}{2} regions, namely H$\alpha$, [\ion{N}{2}] ($\lambda\lambda$ 6548, 6583), and [\ion{S}{2}] ($\lambda\lambda$ 6717, 6731).
 The observed width of the lines, $\mathrm{FWHM} = 80$\,km~s$^{-1}$, is consistent with the instrumental resolution, and we see no evidence of shock-broadened features associated with the SN.
 We constrain the integrated H$\alpha$ flux from the SN to $\lesssim\!
-7\times10^{-16}$~erg~s$^{-1}$~cm$^{-2}$ (3$\sigma$), using the broadened ($\approx$2000~km~s$^{-1}$), double-peaked profile from the latest available spectrum at $t=242$\,days from \citet{thone17} as a template.
+7\times10^{-16}$~erg~s$^{-1}$~cm$^{-2}$ (3$\sigma$), using the broadened ($\approx$2000~km~s$^{-1}$) double-peaked profile from the latest available spectrum at $t=242$\,days from \citet{thone17} as a template.
 This corresponds a limit on the broad H$\alpha$ luminosity of $\lesssim\!
 7\times10^{37}$~erg~s$^{-1}$ (Galactic extinction only) or $\lesssim\!
-10^{39}$~erg~s$^{-1}$ (host extinction included).
-This limit is conservative if the line profile narrows with time as the SN evolves.
+10^{38}$~erg~s$^{-1}$ (host extinction included).
+This limit is conservative if the line profile narrows as the SN evolves.

 In the 2D spectral image shown in Figure~\ref{fig:spec}, the narrow emission within our extraction aperture appears to be dominated by an extended H$\alpha$ clump, whose brightest point is $\approx$2$\arcsec$ below the expected position of SN\,2015bh on the slit ($\approx$280~pc projected separation).
 This may indicate that the emission arises primarily from a nearby, but likely not directly associated, \ion{H}{2} region.
-We fit a Gaussian profile to the H$\alpha$ emission to estimate the integrated line flux at $f_{\mathrm{H\alpha}} = (1.0 \pm 0.1)\times10^{-16}$~erg~s$^{-1}$~cm$^2$ (Galactic extinction correction only).
-We performed 1000 individual fits, allowing the flux in each spectral bin to vary with Gaussian distributed noise that encapsulated the 1$\sigma$ fluctuations in line-free regions of the spectrum and the photon-counting source noise in the line itself, to estimate the measurement uncertainty.
-This corresponds to an H$\alpha$ luminosity of $L_{\mathrm{H\alpha}} \approx 0.1$--$1.7\times10^{38}$~erg~s$^{-1}$ depending on the assumed extinction, from no additional host extinction up to the value assumed for SN\,2015bh.
-For an aperture of the same width but centered on the nearby H$\alpha$ clump, the corresponding luminosities are $L_{\mathrm{H\alpha}} \approx 2.0$--$3.6\times10^{38}$~erg~s$^{-1}$.
+We perform additional analyses of this emission to characterize the nearby environment of SN\,2015bh in Appendix~\ref{appendix:spec}.